Implicit transaction costs and the fundamental theorems of asset pricing: Introduction

 There is also a considerable literature dealing with the problem of the derivative contract hedging in the presence of transaction costs.
-In a market with proportional transaction costs, Leland (1995) introduced a sophisticated method in order to hedge the European call option on a discrete time scale.
-Kabanov and Safarian (1997) show that the value of the replicating portfolio converges to the payoff of the European call option for arbitrary small transaction costs.
-For other related literature on the hedging problem, see also Bensaid \textit{et al.} (1992), Soner \textit{et al.} (1995), and Hodges and Neuberger (1989).
+In a market with proportional transaction costs, Leland (1995) introduces a sophisticated method in order to hedge the European call option on a discrete time scale.
+Kabanov \& Safarian (1997) show that the value of the replicating portfolio converges to the payoff of the European call option for arbitrary small transaction costs.
+For other related literature on the hedging problem, see also Bensaid \textit{et al.} (1992), Hodges \& Neuberger (1989), and Soner \textit{et al.} (1995).

-In reviewing the finance literature studying the arbitrage pricing theory with transaction costs, two things are noted.
+In reviewing the finance literature studying the arbitrage pricing theory with transaction costs and in a continuous time setting, three things are noted.
 First, in all of the studies, admissible trading strategies are restricted to trading strategies that are of bounded variation.
 Second, the FFTAP generally states the equivalence between no arbitrage opportunities and the existence of a consistent price system.
-Moreover, the hedging is impossible.
-The hedging approaches proposed in these papers are valid only in a dicrete time framework, since the dynamic hedging strategy becomes impossible when transaction costs are present.
-Finally, the ask and the bid price are supposed to not depend on the traded volume.
+Lastly, the ask and the bid price are supposed to not depend on the traded volume.

 To overcome these limits, we propose an implicit transaction cost economy made up with one risky and one riskless asset, where the investors buy and sell the risky asset at the ask and the bid price.
-We suppose these prices depend not only on time, but also on the traded volume, i.e. $A(t,y)$ and $B(t,y)$, where $y>0$ gives a buy order of size $y$ and $y<0$ a sell order of size $y$.
-The influence of the traded volume on the trade price is evidenced in the literature by different authors, for example, Engle and Patton (2004), Hasbrouck (1991), Barclay and Warner (1993), and Blais and Protter (2010).
+We suppose these prices depend not only on time, but also on the traded volume, i.e. $A(t,y)$ and $B(t,y)$, where $y>0$ gives a buy order and $y<0$ a sell order.
+The influence of the traded volume on the trade price is evidenced in the literature by different authors, for example, Almgren \& Chriss (2001), Bank \& Baum (2004), Barclay \& Warner (1993), Bertsimas \& Lo (1998), Blais \& Protter (2010), Engle \& Patton (2004), Guasoni \& R\'asonyi (2015), Hasbrouck (1991), and Schied \& Sch\"{o}neborn (2009).
 A common feature of all these studies is that traded volume has an impact on the trade price.
 The only difference being the size of the traded volume.